letvargo/LVGUtilities/README.md

 ## License

-LVGSwiftSystemSoundServices is available under the MIT license.
+LVGUtilities is available under the MIT license.
 See the LICENSE file for more info.